boldbinarywisdom/nd320-c4-wearable-data-project-starter/part_1/README.md

 - Use `TroikaDataset` to retreive a list of .mat files containing reference and signal data.
 - Use `scipy.io.loadmat` to the .mat file into a python object.
 - The bulk of the code will be in the `RunPulseRateAlgorithm` function.
 You can and should break the code out into multiple functions.
-- `RunPulseRateAlgorithm` will take in two filenames and return a tuple of two numpy arrays--per-estimate pulse rate error and confidence values.
+- `RunPulseRateAlgorithm` will take in two fi

+ames and return a tuple of two numpy arrays--per-estimate pulse rate error and confidence values.
 Remember to write docstrings for all functions that you write (including `RunPulseRateAlgorithm`)
 - Finally, run the `Evaluate` function to call your algorithm on the Troika dataset and compute an aggregate error metric.
 While building the algorithm you may want to inspect the algorithm errors on more detail.

 ### Folder Contents